-Hastoe's tenancy policy sets out the range of tenancies Hastoe grants for its rented housing.
-It also contains details of the circumstances where we will issue other occupation agreements that are not tenancies.
-The policy does not apply to shared ownership properties, leasehold properties or properties built for outright sale.
+This policy sets out the range of tenancies Hastoe grants for its rented housing.
+This policy also contains details of the circumstances where we will issue other occupation agreements that are not tenancies.

 The decision to end or extend a starter tenancy can be appealed.
 Details on how to appeal are contained within the starter tenancy procedure.